Starship HLS: Starship Human Landing System

 The Starship Human Landing System program includes the development and operational use of several Starship spacecraft variants by SpaceX, including the Starship HLS ship—optimized to operate on and in the vicinity of the Moon—as well as a Starship depot that will store propellant in Earth orbit, and the Starship tanker designed to fly multiple trips to orbit from Earth's surface to transport the necessary fuel and oxygen to the on-orbit depot.
-The concept of operations for a single lunar human landing mission will involve all three ship variants, as well as docking with another NASA-supplied spacecraft in near-rectilinear halo orbit (NRHO) nearer the Moon.
+The concept of operations for a single lunar human landing mission will involve all three ship variants, as well as docking with another NASA-supplied spacecraft in near-rectilinear halo orbit (NRHO) around the Moon.

-Unlike the standard Starship spacecraft, both the Starship HLS and Starship depot ships do not re-enter Earth's atmosphere, which allows for the removal of the spacecraft's atmospheric heat shield and flight control surfaces.
+Unlike the standard Starship spacecraft, both the Starship HLS and Starship depot ships do not re-enter Earth's atmosphere, which allows for the removal of the spacecraft's atmospheric heat shield and flight control surfaces (fins).
 This reduction in mass allows for a smaller number of Starship tanker launches required for refueling once the spacecraft is in orbit.
 Like other Starship variants, Starship HLS and Starship depot are equipped with six Raptor engines, which are used during launch and the majority of the landing and ascent phases.

 When within 100 meters of the lunar surface, the HLS variant is planned to use high‑thrust landing engines located in the mid‑body section of the spacecraft to avoid plume impingement with the lunar regolith, though these engines may not be needed.
-The landing engines burn gaseous oxygen and methane instead of the liquid oxygen and methane used by the Raptors.Electrical power is supplied by a band of solar panels around the circumference of the vehicle.
+The landing engines burn gaseous oxygen and methane instead of the liquid oxygen and methane used by the Raptors.
+Electrical power is supplied by a band of solar panels around the circumference of the vehicle.
 HLS has the capability to loiter in lunar orbit for 100 days.

 According to NASA, minimizing changes in vehicle configuration and making the design and development of Starship HLS as common as possible will benefit future Starship HLS builds by eliminating the need for additional testing, evaluation, and verification of different vehicle designs.
-NASA added this will also allow SpaceX to accelerate vehicle builds to help ensure availability and on time delivery for mission integration.
+NASA added this will also allow SpaceX to accelerate vehicle builds to help ensure availability and on-time delivery for mission integration.

-Both the Starship HLS ship and the Starship depot—propellant depot that will remain in Earth orbit and collect/store the requisite propellant to refill the HLS ship before departure on a trans-lunar trajectory—will use a special purpose insulating tile that will provide micrometeoroid and orbital debris (MMOD) protection as well as insulate the depot from solar and Earth-thermal radiation in order to retain the cryogenic liquid oxygen and liquid methane for long-duration orbital storage.
+Both the Starship HLS ship and the Starship depot—propellant depot that will remain in Earth orbit and collect/store the requisite propellant to refill the HLS ship before departure on a trans-lunar trajectory—will use a special purpose insulating tile that will provide micrometeoroid and orbital debris protection as well as insulate the depot from solar and Earth-thermal radiation in order to retain the cryogenic liquid oxygen and liquid methane for long-duration orbital storage.
 These in-space insulation tiles are different from the ceramic tiles used on Starships that must reenter Earth's atmosphere, such as the tiles on the Starship propellant tankers that will transport fuel/oxidizer cargo to fill the Starship depot.